Hong Kong pollster plans to limit questions on sensitive topics, including Tiananmen crackdown

 Hong Kong Public Opinion Research Institute announced Tuesday it tentatively decided to cancel about one-fourth of its regular survey questions, and use about one-third of the remaining ones only for internal reference, academic research, and commissioned services, rather than releasing them for public use.
 The announcement came two weeks after the release of its report about the anniversary of China’s crackdown on the 1989 pro-democracy protests was canceled due to the Hong Kong government’s risk assessment.

-The institute’s CEO, Robert Chung, told the Associated Press in an email reply Wednesday that the government’s risk evaluation weighed into the decision.
+The institute’s CEO, Robert Chung, told the Associated Press in an email reply Tuesday night that the government’s risk evaluation weighed into the decision.

 When the institute was reviewing its operation, it also considered various factors including the demand for opinion data, the historical development of Hong Kong society, the role of the pollster in promoting science and democracy, and legal risks, he said.
 Under the resulting plans, affected topics include the Tiananmen crackdown on June 4, 1989, the city’s handover to China’s rule in 1997, local disciplinary forces, and ratings of lawmakers.
 Their final plan will be announced in July.

-Note: This story has been corrected to reflect Chung’s email reply was from Tuesday night, not Wednesday.